-Sol is a volunteer intern in World Cancer Research Fund's Communications team.
+Sol is a former volunteer intern in World Cancer Research Fund's Communications team.
 She is currently studying International Relations at the School of Oriental and African Studies in London.

 A mineral found in Brazil nuts may play a role in the prevention of prostate cancer progression, a study funded by World Cancer Research Fund has found.